buddhist-uni/buddhist-uni.github.io/_content/monographs/concise-history_skilton.md

 pages: 260
 ---

-A brief overview of Buddhist history and schools listing the key players and developments in India and abroad.
+A brief overview of Buddhist history and schools, listing the key players and developments in India and abroad.

 Being nearly 25% bibliography, the book is more of a springboard for further study than [a comprehensive introduction](/content/monographs/buddhist-religion_robinson-et-al).